 - 1. Open and close each protected door and window in turn and listen for three beeps.
-Each faulted protection point should appear on the display. - 2.
-Walk in front of any motion detectors (if used) and listen for three beeps as movement is detected (wireless motion detectors have a 3-1/2 minute lockout between trips).
-Each detector's should appear on the display when it is activated. - 3.
+The identification of each faulted protection point should appear on the display. - 2.
+Walk in front of any interior motion detectors (if used) and listen for three beeps as movement is detected.
+The identification of the detector should appear on the display when it is activated. - 3.
 Follow the manufacturer's instructions to test all smoke detectors to ensure that all are functioning properly.
-Each detector should appear on the display when activated. - 4.
+The identification of each detector (or the zone number of the zone assigned to the detector) should appear on the display when each is activated. - 4.
 When all protection points have been checked, there should be no zone identification numbers displayed.
 If a problem is experienced with any protection point (no confirming sounds, no display), CALL FOR SERVICE IMMEDIATELY. - 5.
-Turn off Test mode by entering the security code + the OFF key.
+Turn off Test mode by entering the security code and pressing the Off key.